Sam-Max/rcmltb/README.md

 ## Features:

 - Mirror from Telegram to cloud.
-- Mirror batch up to 100 files at once from Telegram to cloud (private or public channel)
+- Mirror-batch up to 100 files at once from Telegram to cloud (private or public channel)
 - Leech files and folders from cloud to Telegram.
 - Copy from one cloud to another.
 - Button panels to interact with clouds.